EutechCybernetic/lucy-pro-documentation/uiref.md

     * - Property
       - Description
     * - Text Alignment
       - Specifies how text should be aligned.
-Available options are code/right, code/left or code/center for right-alignment, left-alignment or center-alignment.
+Available options are `right`, `left` or `center` for right-alignment, left-alignment or center-alignment.
 This only affects horizontal alignment of text.
 The default is left-alignment.
     * - Color
       - The color for the text.
 You can select from one of several predefined colors.
     * - Text Size
       - Controls the size of the text.
 There are several predefined sizes to choose from.
 These sizes are pre-determined based on the iviva theme.
     * - Text Weight
       - Controls the weight of the font used.
-You can choose between code/normal, code/bold and code/bolder
+You can choose between `normal`, `bold` and `bolder`
     * - No Data Text
       - The text to be shown when no data is bound.
 This can be any free-form text or it could embed an [iviva Expression](ice).
     * - Text
       - The text associated with this element.
 This can be any free-form text or it could be an [iviva Expression](ice) to bind data.
     * - Prominence
       - Controls whether the text should be shown prominently or subdued.
 Use subdued text for labels and for data which isn't very important.
-Set this to code/subdued to give contrast with other pieces of text nearby that are more important.
+Set this to `subdued` to give contrast with other pieces of text nearby that are more important.
     * - Visible
       -  Controls whether the ui element is actually visible on the screen.
 If this is set to false, then the ui element is never rendered to the screen.
 This is property is useful only if you want to permanently hide a ui element (maybe beacuse you temporarily don't want to show it to anyone).
 If you want to control the visibility of a ui element based on some logic, use the VisibilityExpression property.
     * - Visibility Expression